How to make soft delicious mandazi

 Should I use eggs?

 Some people use an egg.
-Enriching your Mandazi is okay, but it’s not a major ingredient, so use it if you like.
+Enriching your Mandazi with an egg is okay, but it’s not a major ingredient, so use it if you like.

 What makes it soft?

 How you make your dough matters.
-The ingredients ratio and adding the margarine during dough-making will make it soft.
-Also, Mandazi shouldn’t stay longer in the oil; the oil should be nice and hot before you start frying.
+The ratio of ingredients and the addition of margarine during dough-making will make it soft.
+Also, Mandazi shouldn’t stay in the oil longer; the oil should be nice and hot before you start frying.

-Give the mandazi enough rest time to soften and rise enough.
-I’ve found this to be the best part of making it soft and with perfect texture.
+Give the mandazi enough rest time to soften and rise.
+I’ve found this to be the best part of making it soft and with a perfect texture.

 Does it get bad?

-Like any other food, it will get bad if you don’t store it right.
-After eating the mandazis, take the leftovers and set them in a clean container but make sure you use them within three days.
-It’s just like bread and starts getting stale after three days.
+Like any other food, mandazis will get bad if you don’t store them properly.
+After eating the mandazis, take the leftovers and set them in a clean container, but make sure you use them within three days.
+They’re just like bread and start getting stale after three days.

 Is there any special flour to use for this?